SumoLogic/sumologic-documentation/docs/contributing/glossary.md

 ## W

-**[Webhook](/docs/integrations/webhooks/)**.
-A webhook is an HTTP callback: an HTTP POST that occurs when something happens.
-Webhook connections allow you to send Sumo Logic alerts to third-party applications that accept incoming webhooks.
-You can configure a custom webhook, or use preconfigured webhooks for a number of apps, including Slack, Datadog, and so on.

 **[`where` operator](/docs/search/search-query-language/search-operators/where)**.
 A conditional operator that can precede or follow another operator.
 Example combinations include "where x matches y", "where x in (a, b, c)", "where x not in (a, b, c)" and "where a > 1 and b / 4 &lt; sqrt(x)".